main image

 Contents

-Buying a first property or selling your starter home should be a process you look forward to and real estate agents are there to support you.
-Unfortunately, in rare cases, real estate agents falsely represented the property in some way, or fail to disclose a defect.
-If this happens you may have legal options available to you.
-Misrepresentation, dishonesty, or some other type of failure on the part of a real estate agent can be grounds for filing a small claims lawsuit.
-Other legal options include filing a complaint with the appropriate state licensing agency.
-Below we break down the process of filing a small claims case and more.
+Buying a property or selling your home should be a process you look forward to and real estate agents are there to support you.
+Unfortunately, in some cases, real estate agents falsely represent the property in some way or fail to disclose a defect.
+In this article, we go over 4 ways to file a complaint against a real estate agent.

 • Dishonesty (intentional or negligent misrepresentation)